2025 Frederiksberg municipal election

-The 2025 Frederiksberg Municipal election will be held on November 18, 2025, to elect the 31 members to sit in the regional council for the Frederiksberg Municipal council, in the Danish municipality of Frederiksberg, for the period 2026 to 2029.
+The 2025 Frederiksberg Municipal election was held on November 18, 2025, to elect the 31 members to sit in the regional council for the Frederiksberg Municipal council, in the Danish municipality of Frederiksberg, for the period 2026 to 2029.
+Michael Vindfeldt from the Social Democrats, would secure re-election.

 Background

 Following the 2021 election, Michael Vinfeldt from Social Democrats became mayor for his first term, breaking 112 years of the position being held by the Conservatives.
-He is set to run for a second term.
+He would run for a second term.

-For the second election in a row, the council is set to increase its size, having to elect 31 councillors, compared to 29 in 2021.
+For the second election in a row, the council increased its size, having to elect 31 councillors, compared to 29 in 2021.

-Actor Bjarne Henriksen will run for the Social Democrats.
+Actor Bjarne Henriksen would run for the Social Democrats.
+He would be elected into the council.